App version: 0.1.0

 Term Loans

-A term loan is one in which you receive a fixed amount of money for which the lender sets a repayment schedule and interest.
-Short-term lenders typically offer term loans with repayment periods of 12 months or less.
+A term loan is one in which you receive a fixed amount of money and pay the loan back in monthly installments.
+Short-term lenders typically offer term loans with repayment periods of three months to seven years.
 The business loan term is based on a borrower’s qualifications, loan amount, and other conditions set by the lender.

 Business Line of Credit

 Short-term business lines of credit are like credit cards but can be secured with collateral and may offer lower interest rates.
 They give companies access to funding up to a maximum amount, with interest only charged on unpaid balances.
 For example, if you’re approved for a short-term line of credit with a limit of $20,000 but don’t spend anything in the first month, you won’t owe anything.
-Then, if you spend $1,000 the next month, you owe a minimum payment that month and interest accrues until it is paid off.The details of the repayment terms and requirements will depend on the lender and your business’ qualifications.
-These lines of credit can help manage cash flow and offer the flexibility of accessing funds on a revolving basis.
+Then, if you spend $1,000 the next month, you owe a minimum payment that month.
+Interest accrues until it is paid off.The details of the repayment terms and requirements will depend on the lender and your business’ qualifications.
+Lines of credit can help manage cash flow and offer the flexibility of accessing funds on a revolving basis.

 Invoice Financing and Factoring